IntrepidPursuits/KevinBot/Readme.md

     brew install redis

+**Building Kevin Bot Gem**

+To build the gem that parses all the commands

+    cd path/to/kevinbot/handler_gems/
+    gem build lita-kevinbot.gemspec
+    cd ..
+    bundle

 **Testing Kevin Bot locally**

 To test our fearless chatbot locally, you need to start a redis server